sttk/errs-rust/README.md

 errs = "0.3.2"
 ```

-If you want to use error notification, specifies `errs-notify` or `full` in the dependency features:
+If you want to use error notification, specifies `errs-notify` in the dependency features:

 ```toml
 [dependencies]